Wildcat Marching Band

 Wildcat Marching Band Alumni

 If you are a former member of the Wildcat Marching Band, we encourage you to stay in touch with us!
-Alumni are invited to play in the Alumni Band at the Homecoming football game each year, and we are hoping to have special alumni events every few years.Click here so that we can keep you informed of upcoming events.
+Alumni are invited to play in the Alumni Band at the Homecoming football game each year.
+The 95th Anniversary brunch was held in 2014, and we're looking forward to the 100th Anniversary celebration in 2019!

 Join our Facebook group!